-Patients should talk with their doctor about any side effects they are experiencing.
+Before surgery, talk with your health care team about the possible side effects from the specific surgery you will have.
 Learn more about the basics of cancer surgery.

 There are 2 types of chemotherapy that may be used to treat bladder cancer.
 The type the doctor recommends and when it is given depends on the stage of the cancer.
 Patients should talk with their doctor about chemotherapy before surgery.